5 tips and hacks to make cooking for one easy

 - love menu planning vs want to open the fridge each evening and 'create'

-- 1. Don't be confined by the specifics of a recipe - look for opportunities to add extra greens or vegetables to your meals.
+1. Don't be confined by the specifics of a recipe - look for opportunities to up the nutritional value and add extra greens or vegetables to your meals.

-For what I call, 'functional week night cooking', e.g. the cooking we do because we basically need to eat to live my main focus is maximising the health benefits.
-So I find every opportunity to try and add extra leafy green vegetables or vegetables in general because Study after study says that a minimum of 5 serves a day of vegetables is good for our well being.
+I find every opportunity I can to add extra leafy green vegetables or vegetables in general to a meal.
+Study after study says that a minimum of 5 serves a day of vegetables is good for our well being.
 So my week night dinners for one are all about creating opportunities to add extra vegetables.

 The recipe for the chicken and corn soup below did not have broccoli in it - but the flavour or deliciousness of the soup wasn't altered by adding it.
 Peas, spinach and asparagus could also all have been added.

 The picture below that takes this to an extreme, I am pouring broccoli soup over spinach!
 The image on the bottom far right is what most of my cooking looks like.
 Once I finish cooking a meal or following a recipe, I put a couple of large handfuls of spinach or kale on top, put the lid on the saucepan for a couple of minutes so the greens wilt into the dish.